openstack/cloudkitty/doc/source/admin/configuration/collector.rst

   CloudKitty for a resource id.
 The default behavior is maintained, which means, CloudKitty always use all of the data points returned.

+* ``custom_query``: Provide means for operators to customize the aggregation query executed against Gnocchi.
+By default we use the following ``(aggregate RE_AGGREGATION_METHOD (metric METRIC_NAME AGGREGATION_METHOD))``.
+Therefore, this option enables operators to take full advantage of operations available in Gnocchi such as any arithmetic operations, logical operations and many others.
+When using a custom aggregation query, you can keep the placeholders ``RE_AGGREGATION_METHOD``, ``AGGREGATION_METHOD``, and ``METRIC_NAME``: they will be replaced at runtime by values from the metric configuration.

+  One example use case is metrics that are supposed to be always growing values, such as RadosGW usage data.
+The usage data is affected by usage data trimming on RadosGW, which can lead to swaps (meaning, that the right side value of the series is smaller than the left side value) in the data series in Gnocchi.
+Therefore, to handle this situation one could, for instance, use the following custom query: ``(div (+ (aggregate RE_AGGREGATION_METHOD (metric METRIC_NAME AGGREGATION_METHOD)) (abs (aggregate RE_AGGREGATION_METHOD (metric METRIC_NAME AGGREGATION_METHOD)))) 2)``: this custom query would return ``0`` when the value of the series swap.

 Monasca
 ~~~~~~~